2021 World Test Championship final: Background

 India and New Zealand qualified for the final as the top two teams in the league stage of the 2019–2021 ICC World Test Championship.
 Due to the COVID-19 pandemic and multiple series being postponed, the league standings were determined by percentage of points earned.
 On 2 February 2021, Australia postponed their away series against South Africa, resulting in a guaranteed berth in the final for New Zealand.
 On 6 March 2021, India also confirmed their berth for the final, after beating England by 3–1 in a home Test series.

 The final was initially due to be held at Lord's, but on 10 March 2021 the International Cricket Council (ICC) confirmed that the game had been moved to the Rose Bowl as the ground's on-site hotels made the venue suitable to establish a bubble environment, made necessary by the ongoing COVID-19 pandemic.
 England had used the ground for some of their international fixtures in 2020.
-On 8 June 2021, the ICC appointed the match officials for the final, with Michael Gough and Richard Illingworth named as the on-field umpires.
 Prior to the final, the Indian team played a four-day intra-squad practice match between Captain Virat Kohli XI and Captain KL Rahul XI at the Rose Bowl.
 Indian cricketers had not played in any matches since the suspension of the 2021 Indian Premier League on 4 May 2021.
 In contrast, the New Zealand team had played a two match Test series against England in the first two weeks of June.

 If the match was either a draw or ended in a tie, both teams would have been declared as joint winners, sharing the trophy.
 On 14 June 2021, the ICC confirmed the prize money for the final: the winning team would receive US$1.6 million along with ICC Test Championship Mace, the losing team US$800,000, and the two teams would share US$2.4 million in the event of a draw.